21 Jun Timberyard: natural wine (& whisky) in Edinburgh

 - Raspberry, Crème Fraîche & Angelica – a herb whose stems are usually candied (I make jam out of them) and which grows out the back at Timberyard … it is also one of the favourite plants in my garden, as it is so tall and majestic.

-Apart from the food and the drink, I liked the attention to design at Timberyard … the Scottish ceramics, the linen napkins, the tartan rugs, the wood logs, the antlers… and the recorded noise of a rain storm in the toilets.
+Attention to detail and design prevailed at Timberyard: the Scottish ceramics, the linen napkins, the tartan rugs, the wood logs, the antlers… and the recorded noise of a rain storm in the toilets.
 A Scandinavian feel, but then Scotland is just across the North Sea from Norway.

 The restaurant is a passion project and a family affair, of the Radford family, with mother and father, well-known local restaurateurs, taking a back seat to their offspring chef Ben, bar manager Jo and media manager Abi.